 What is the Difference Between Drug Trafficking and Aggravated Trafficking in Oklahoma?

-The penalties for drug trafficking in Oklahoma range from fines to prison time.
-Fines and prison sentences are based on factors such as the type and weight of the drugs involved, the criminal history of the defendant, the intent of the defendant, the strength and admissibility of evidence presented by the prosecution, and aggravating factors such as getting arrested in the presence of a minor or near a school zone.
+The penalties for a conviction on charges of drug trafficking in Oklahoma include prison time and fines.
+Prison sentences and fines are based on factors such as the type and weight of the drugs involved, the criminal history of the defendant, the intent of the defendant, the strength and admissibility of evidence presented by the prosecution, and aggravating factors such as getting arrested in the presence of a minor or near a school zone.

 What Is the Prison Sentence for Drug Trafficking in Oklahoma?

-The prison sentences for drug trafficking in Oklahoma vary based on the type and weight (or quantity) of the illegal drug involved, and the defendants past criminal record.
-The guidelines outlined in the Trafficking in Illegal Drugs Act are listed below.
+The prison sentence for drug trafficking in Oklahoma varies based on the type and weight (or quantity) of the illegal drug involved, and the defendant's past criminal record.
+The sentencing guidelines for those convicted of drug trafficking are outlined in the Trafficking in Illegal Drugs Act are listed below.

 Second and third violations require serving at least 50% of the sentence before being eligible for parole consideration.